Socks5Balancer/Socks5BalancerAsio/README.md

 BTW: the simple Monitor html in the `./html` folder write with html5 and css with javascript and use `Vue.js` , addition libs `lodash.js` and `moment.js` only give it some help function to process data or format date.

 _(`Vue.js` is a good replace for jQ at small project , i only use it's data and event binding on this place. it let me not to setup Angular on there .)_

+## Use Monitor Page On EmbedWebServer

+if you dont want to install a addition web server , and you use the web page on save env, you can use the EmbedWebServer.

+the EmbedWebServer only do two action:

+1. provide `backend json` on path `/backend`.
+2. be a static file provider like nginx

+you can config it in the config file of `EmbedWebServerConfig` segment.

 ## Use Monitor Page On Nginx